GITMCode/GITM/srcDoc/install.md

 !!! note
     Compilation can often take a while.
-This can be done in parallel with `make -j`, which will use all available cores.
+This can be done in parallel with `make -j`, which will use all available cores on your computer.
 To limit the number of cores to 8, for example, use `make -j8`

 If this runs without error, GITM is ready to be run!